-- 20 There are two Professional and Ethical Standards: - Professional and Ethical Standard 1 (Revised): Code of Ethics for Assurance Practitioners - Professional and Ethical Standard 3 (Amended): Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance Engagements - Professional and Ethical Standard 1 (Revised) is based on the Code of Ethics issued by the International Ethics Standards Board for Accountants (IESBA) as it applies to assurance engagements.
+- 20 There are two Professional and Ethical Standards: - Professional and Ethical Standard 1: International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand) - Professional and Ethical Standard 3 (Amended): Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance Engagements - 21 Professional and Ethical Standard 1 is based on the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA) as it applies to assurance practitioners.
 Professional and Ethical Standard 3 (Amended) is based on International Standard on Quality Control (ISQC) 1 issued by the International Auditing and Assurance Standards Board (IAASB).